PiotrStachowicz/algorithms-data-structures/README.md

 Algorithms and Data Structures - University of Wrocław.

-Welcome to my repository from the Algorithms and Data Structures [ongoing] course at the University of Wrocław.
+This repository contains some of the algorithms for excercises from the Algorithms and Data Structures course at the University of Wrocław.